dsinelnikov/TodoList/README.md

   - In Package Management Console run command "Update-Database"
   - Run project

-# Difference between swagger specification and current implementation
+# Differences between swagger specification and current implementation
   - use "lists" insted of "list" word in all rest routes
   - use "tasks" insted of "task" word in all rest routes